mdonlan/budget_app_client/readme.md

 3. Make sure that the [Budget App Server](https://github.com/mdonlan/budget_app_server) is up and running, following the instructions in its README file.
 4. Start the development server using `npm start`.
 5. Open `http://localhost:8080` in your browser to view the website.

-That's it!
-You should now be able to use the Budget Website Client to track your expenses and income on your local machine.